What Is a Parent Company Subsidiary Relationship?

 If the parent company wants, it can appoint its own directors to the board of the subsidiary company.
 There are, however, some disadvantages for this practice.
 For example, this can make it difficult for the directors to make decisions, as they will be pulled between the interests of the parent company and those of the subsidiary.

 If you need help understanding the parent company subsidiary relationship, you can post your legal needs on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.